digiseg-labs/api-client-go/openapi/docs/SubscriptionsAPI.md

-	filterIsPublic := true // bool | Optional parameter used to filter on the `is_public` field (optional) filterProductType := openapiclient.SubscriptionProductType("base") // SubscriptionProductType | Optional parameter used to filter on the `product_type` field (optional) filterListPriceCurrency := openapiclient.SubscriptionPriceCurrency("EUR") // SubscriptionPriceCurrency | Optional parameter used to filter on the list price's currency (optional) (default to "EUR") filterListPriceInterval := openapiclient.SubscriptionPriceInterval("monthly") // SubscriptionPriceInterval | Optional parameter used to filter on the list price's interval (optional)
+	filterIsPublic := true // bool | Optional parameter used to filter on the `is_public` field (optional) filterProductType := openapiclient.SubscriptionProductType("base") // SubscriptionProductType | Optional parameter used to filter on the `product_type` field (optional) filterListPriceCurrency := openapiclient.SubscriptionPriceCurrency("EUR") // SubscriptionPriceCurrency | Optional parameter used to filter on the list price's currency (optional) (default to "EUR") filterListPriceInterval := openapiclient.SubscriptionPriceInterval("daily") // SubscriptionPriceInterval | Optional parameter used to filter on the list price's interval (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)